Saywa94/stock_app/README.md

 This is a web app using Python and the Flask framework.
 It can only run locally but I'll be making online version soon.

-I recommend using a python virtual environment, and only there intall all the pip dependencies.
+I recommend using a python virtual environment, and only there install all the pip dependencies with `pip install -r requirements.txt`.
+Only then use `flask run` to activate the server.
+Then open the browser to the localhost.

-It still is in development so don't expect for it to work perfectly, or even at all.
+It's still under development so expect errors and bugs.